martyn-hill/SuperBASIC-Manual/sphinx/source/Appendices/Appendix17.rst

   the form \_n, where n represents the station number of the other machine you wish to communicate with.

-  n=0 is treated as a special case - see below.
+  n=0 is treated as a special case, indicating broadcast input or output - see below.

-  The default is \_0.
+<buffer>When n=0, an optional buffer size (in KB) can be specified to a broadcast receive operation.

+  The default is \_0, in which case all but a few KB of available RAM is allocated to the buffer.

 This Device Driver allows data to either be transmitted to a specific machine, or broadcast to any machine which is listening to the Network.